A grant of financial aid awarded to a student to help pay for his or her education on the merits of academic performance.

 The dollar amount charged for overdrafts during the previous month or statement period.

-A product feature that provides protection against overdrafts by linking a credit card, line of credit or a savings account to one or more checking or Money Market Savings accounts.
-If the checking or Money Market account is overdrawn, the linked account covers the fund deficit; transfers are usually made in certain dollar increments and charged to the credited account when the funds are transferred.
+A product feature that provides protection against overdrafts by linking a credit card, line of credit or a savings account to one or more eligible checking or Money Market Savings accounts.
+If the eligible checking or Money Market account is overdrawn, the linked account covers the fund deficit; transfers are usually made in certain dollar increments and charged to the credited account when the funds are transferred.
 Refer to the terms of your account for details.

 A low-interest student loan for parents of dependent undergraduate students.
 A version of the PLUS loan is also available for graduate students.